murata-wireless/cyw-fmac-nvram/README_NVRAM.txt

 This means that for any Murata modules which share the same chipset, we can only have one NVRAM file present in the default folder: "/lib/firmware/cypress".
 The following module NVRAM default files are included in this folder:

 Cypress Chipset		Default		Options		WLAN Interface    Devices Supported	  	             Notes
 ===============		=======		=======		==============    =====================   	==========================================================================================
 CYW54591             1XA		N/A	             PCIe         802.11a/b/g/n/ac MIMO     Indoor/Station mode only
 CYW54590             2BZ		N/A	             SDIO         802.11a/b/g/n/ac MIMO     Indoor/Station mode only
 CYW4356              1CX		N/A	             PCIe         802.11a/b/g/n/ac MIMO     Indoor/Station mode only
 CYW4354              1BB		N/A              SDIO         802.11a/b/g/n/ac MIMO		Strategic customer engagement only.
 Indoor/Station mode only
 CYW43455             1MW		1LC, 1HK         SDIO         802.11a/b/g/n/ac		    1MW - Mass Market; 1LC, 1HK - Strategic customer engagement only.
 Indoor/Station mode only
 CYW4373              2AE		N/A	             SDIO         802.11a/b/g/n/ac          Indoor/Station mode only
 CYW43012             1LV		N/A              SDIO         802.11a/b/g/n/ac-friendly	"802.11ac friendly"; MAX 20 MHz Bandwidth.
 Indoor/Station mode only
+CYW43022             2GF		N/A              SDIO         802.11a/b/g/n/ac-friendly	"802.11ac friendly"; MAX 20 MHz Bandwidth.
+Indoor/Station mode only
 CYW43430/CYW4343W    1DX		1LN              SDIO         802.11b/g/n               Indoor/Station mode only
 CYW43439             1YN        N/A	             SDIO         802.11b/g/n               Indoor/Station mode only
 CYW43364             1FX        N/A              SDIO         802.11b/g/n			    Same WLAN core as 1DX.
 Indoor/Station mode only
 CYW4339			     ZP	        1CK              SDIO         802.11a/b/g/n/ac		    Legacy module; No longer supported.
 CYW43340/CYW43341	 1BW        N/A              SDIO         802.11b/g/n			    Legacy module; No longer supported.
 CYW43362             SN8000		N/A	             SDIO         802.11b/g/n			    Legacy module; No longer supported.

 The following table lists out the "md5sum" for all the NVRAM files.